-Both a time capsule and a stunning design, this 1960s Rex Critchlow midcentury modern house in Hatcliffe, Lincolnshire is up for sale.
+Both a time capsule and a stunning design, this 1960s Rex Critchlow midcentury modern house in Hatcliffe, Lincolnshire has just had a price drop.

-There is so much to talk about here in terms of the house, the land, the design and its history.
+Surprising, too as I thought this would sell straight away.
+There is so much to talk about and admire here in terms of the house, the land, the design and its history.
 This is a fascinating property and one that will hopefully be preserved in its current state.
 At least, that’s what I would like to see and many of you too at a guess.

 First up, location.
 This is in what’s described as the ‘beautiful rolling countryside’ of the Lincolnshire Wolds.
 Lincolnshire has been a bit of a house spotting hotspot of late, with a number of well-preserved houses recently hitting the market.
 But none more so that this one.